 The TCP is designed to offer highly reliable, sequenced, and flow-controlled interprocess communication across network boundaries.
 A fundamental notion in the design is that every octet (8 bit byte) of data in an internetwork packet has a sequence number.
-This permits gateways to fragment packets as needed to get them across networks with short packet sizes.
 Since every octet is sequenced, each of them can be acknowledged individually or collectively.
 In particular, the acknowledgment mechanism employed is cumulative so that an acknowledgment of sequence number X indicates that all octets up to but not including X have been received.
-This mechanism allows for straight-forward duplicate detection in the presence of retransmission.
+This mechanism allows for straightforward duplicate detection in the presence of retransmission.

+This also permits gateways to fragment packets as needed to get them across networks with short packet sizes.
+There is current discussion of how and where fragmentation should be done, and it may be that in version 4 TCP fragmentation is removed with the view that it is an internet function not specific to TCP.
 It is essential to remember that the actual sequence number space is finite, though very large.
-In the current design, this space ranges from 0 to $2^{}32-1$ .
-Since the space is finite, all arithmetic dealing with sequence numbers must be performed modulo $2^{}32$ .
-This unsigned arithmetic preserves the relationship of sequence numbers as they cycle from $2^{}32-1$ to 0 again.
-The typical kinds of sequence number comparisons which the TCP must perform include:

-- (1) determining that an acknowledgement refers to some sequence number sent but not yet acknowledged. - (2) determining that all sequence numbers occupied by a packet have been acknowledged (e.g. to remove the packet from a retransmission queue). - (3) determining that an incoming packet contains sequence numbers which are expected (i.e. that the packet "overlaps" the receive window).
+In the current design, this space ranges from 0 to $2^{}32$ -1.
+Since the space is finite, all arithmetic dealing with sequence numbers must be performed modulo $2^{}32$.
+This unsigned arithmetic preserves the relationship of sequence numbers as they cycle from $2^{}32$ -1 to 0 again.
+The typical kinds of sequence number comparisons which the TCP must perform include: - (a) determining that an acknowledgement refers to some sequence number sent but not yet acknowledged. - (b) determining that all sequence numbers occupied by a packet have been acknowledged (e.g. to remove the packet from a retransmission queue). - (c) determining that an incoming packet contains sequence numbers which are expected (i.e. that the packet "overlaps" the receive window).
 The TCP typically maintains status information about each connection, as is illustrated in figure 4.1-1, below.

-L = oldest, unacknowledged sequence number

-S = next sequence number to be sent

-A = acknowledgement (next sequence number expected by the acknowledging TCP)

-H(i) = first sequence number of the i-th packet

-T(i) = last sequences number of the i-th packet

-TCP State Information for Sending Sequence Space Figure 4.1-1

-An acceptable acknowledgement, A, is one for which the inequality below holds:

-$0 < (A - L) <= (S - L) \tag{4.1-1}$

-We will often write equation (4.1-1) in the form below:

-$L < A \le S \tag{4.1-1'}$

-Note that all arithmetic is modulo 2\\32 and that comparisons are unsigned. "<=" means "less than or equal."

-Similarly, the determination that a particular packet has been fully acknowledged can be made if the equation below holds:

-$$0 < (T(i) - L) <= (A - L)$$ (4.1-2)

-In this instance, H(i) and T(i) are related by the equation:
+$$\begin{split} L &= oldest, unacknowledged sequence number \\ S &= next sequence number to be sent \\ A &= acknowledgement (next sequence number expected by the acknowledging TCP) \\ H(i) &= first sequence number of the i-th packet \\ T(i) &= last sequence number of the i-th packet \end{split}$$ An acceptable acknowledgement, A, is one for which the inequality below holds: $$0 < (A - L) <= (S - L) \tag{4.1-1}$$ We will often write equation (4.1-1) in the form below: $$L < A \le S$$ (4.1-1') Note that all arithmetic is modulo 232 and that comparisons are unsigned. "<=" means "less than or equal."
+Similarly, the determination that a particular packet has been fully acknowledged can be made if the equation below holds: $$0 < (T(i) - L) < (A - L)$$ (4.1-2) In this instance, H(i) and T(i) are related by the equation:

-$$T(i) = H(i) + n(i) - 1$$ (4.1-3)
+$$T(i) = H(i) + n(i) - 1$$

+(4.1-3)

-where n(i) = the number of octets occupied by the packet (including control).
+where n(i) = the number of octets occupied by the data in the packet.
 It is important to note that n(i) must be non-zero; packets which do not occupy any sequence space (e.g. empty acknowledgement packets) are never placed on the retransmission queue, so would not go through this particular test.

-Finally, a packet is judged to occupy a portion of valid receive sequence space if

-$$0 \le (T - L) \le (R - L) \tag{4.1-4}$$

-Where T is the last sequence number occupied by the packet and R is the right edge of the receive window, as shown in figure 4.1-2.
+Finally, a packet is judged to occupy a portion of valid receive sequence space if $$0 \le (T - N) \le (R - N) \tag{4.1-4}$$ Where T is the last sequence number occupied by the packet, N is the next sequence number expected on an incoming packet, and R is the right edge of the receive window, as shown in figure 4.1-2.